Mode of StudyFull-time with year abroad

 Core modules in this year include:

-- Biomechanics of Sport and Exercise – 20 credits
+- Barriers to Disease, Immunity and Immune Dysfunction – 20 credits

 Optional modules in this year include:

-- Nutrition for Sport, Exercise and Health – 20 credits
+- Nutrition and Exercise For Health – 20 credits

 You'll study at Edith Cowan University in year 3.